 In conversation with Andrew Williamson from Cambridge Innovation Capital

-For the latest blog post we sat down with Andrew Williamson, Managing Partner at Cambridge Innovation Capital, to find out why CIC invested in PragmatIC and why he sees such a great future for our new generation of flexible integrated circuits.
+We sat down with Andrew Williamson, Managing Partner at Cambridge Innovation Capital, to find out why CIC invested in Pragmatic and why he sees such a great future for our new generation of flexible integrated circuits.
 Going far beyond conventional electronics to bring connectivity to a wide range of market applications.

 Andrew Williamson is the Managing Partner in Cambridge Innovation Capital.
 After gaining his PhD in Physics from Cambridge, UK, he started his career leading a research group applying High Performance Computing to materials science at Lawrence Livermore National Laboratory.
 Andrew then moved into start-up formation and technology investing with Physic Ventures in San Francisco and True North Venture Partners in Chicago, before moving back to the UK and joining CIC.

 1) When did CIC first invest in Pragmatic?

 Andrew: Actually, very early on in CIC’s history.
 We were founded in 2013 and did our first investments in 2014.
 Pragmatic was our first semiconductor portfolio company.
 We invest in companies across the technology and life sciences sectors that have an affiliation with Cambridge, which is the leading hub for innovation in Europe.

 Andrew: We get involved when a company has a proof of concept and a clear value proposition.
 We also look for those with the potential to disrupt on a global scale.
 This is easy for software companies to achieve on a small budget, but much more challenging for others with physical products.
 For Pragmatic, it was a case of a number of things coming together in a perfectly-choreographed sequence; many years of research in flexible electronics, the availability of open-access pilot production facilities at the Centre for Process Innovation (CPI) and the very large market applicability of the technology.